JMuckian94/MSP4_LastLife/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   For this site I have chosen to use a complimantary colour scheme using white and black as the base colors with high contrasting colors, like red and green shades, to draw the users attention to certain actions or events such as clearance sales or new items.
+        -   For this site I have chosen to use a complimantary colour scheme using white and jet black as the base colors with high contrasting colors, like Rosso Corsa red and May green, to draw the users attention to certain actions or events such as clearance sales or new items.
+Dark orange will be used for decoration, highlights and buttons.
+Here is a [link to the palette](https://github.com/JMuckian94/MSP4_LastLife/blob/main/wireframes/lastlifepalette.png) created using Coolers.co.
     -   #### Typography
         -   The primary font is Open Sans, a very popular font used by millions of sites, due to its elegant look and its legibillity.
 San serif will load in its place if there is problems with the browser loading the primary font.
     -   #### Imagery